 2. Make it valuable for advocates to engage with your community

 A great way to inspire ongoing engagement is just to ask them!
 Making a purchase is only one thing they can do with your brand, so why not invite them to leave a review or complete a survey?
-When combined with a valuable incentive, such as a discount or the chance to win a store gift card, it’s an easy decision for your community advocates to complete these types of actions.
+When combined with a valuable incentive, such as reward points, discounts, or the chance to win a store gift card, it’s an easy decision for your community advocates to complete these types of actions.

 This type of value-add marketing can significantly help boost your response rate and continues to remind customers that you truly appreciate their place in your brand community.
 When customers feel valued, you strengthen the emotional connection they have with your store and get them one step closer to being delighted advocates for your brand.